ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/at-command-manual.md

 :::tip NOTE
 - `AT_PARAM_ERROR` is returned when setting wrong or malformed value.
-- In this case, the **default value is 0.**
+- In this case, the **default value is 0.** <br />
 `AT+CFS=?` is used to know whether the last sent message has been confirmed or not.
-When the confirmation mode is 1, each sent message must be confirmed FAILED or OK.
+When the confirmation mode is 1, each sent message must be confirmed FAILED or OK.<br />
 e.g.
 ```
 ?>at+send=12:123456